cubist38/cubist38.github.io/_posts/2023-10-01-probability.md

 layout: post
 read_time: true
 show_date: true
-title: "Fundanmentals of Probability for Data Science illustrated with Python examples"
+title: "Fundanmentals of Probability illustrated with Python examples"
 date: 2023-09-28
 img: posts/2023-10-01-probability/thumbnail.webp
-tags: [probability, data science]
+tags: [probability, ai, data science]
 category: theory
 author: Gia-Huy Vuong
 description: "This guide provides an introduction to Probability, a crucial concept in Data Science.
 To begin with, we will discuss about the basic topics of Probability, such as binomial distribution, central limit theorem, normal distribution, and Z-score.
 Each concept is explained in a simple, non-mathematical manner and illustrated with examples."